 - Pain and suffering

 If you require household assistance or continued medical care for permanent injuries, a settlement could potentially cover future losses as well as those you’ve already incurred.
-DeMayo Law Offices, LLP will review your case and determine its monetary value.
+DeMayo Law Offices will review your case and determine its monetary value.
 We can negotiate with the insurance company on your behalf for an amount we believe is fair.
 If the insurance company denies your claim or offers a low settlement, we might have to file a lawsuit.

 Deadline to File a Lawsuit in North Carolina